Love, Death & Robots

-Love, Death & Robots (stylized as LOVE DEATH + R⬮BOTS, and represented in emoji form as ❤️❌🤖) is an adult animated anthology streaming television series created by Tim Miller and streaming on Netflix.
-Although the series is produced by Blur Studio, individual episodes are produced by different animation studios from a range of countries and explore diverse genres, particularly comedy, horror, science fiction, and fantasy.
+Love, Death & Robots (stylized as LOVE DEATH + ROBOTS; represented in emoji form as ❤️❌🤖) is an adult animated anthology television series created by Tim Miller and streaming on Netflix.
+Although the series is produced by Blur Studio, its individual episodes are drawn from the work of an international variety of animation studios.
+The animations span the genres of comedy, horror, science fiction, and fantasy.
 Each episode is connected to one or more of the three titular concepts.
-Miller serves as the showrunner and producer alongside Joshua Donen, David Fincher, and Jennifer Miller; most episodes are written by Philip Gelatt, mostly adapting written works.
+Miller serves as the showrunner and producer alongside Joshua Donen, David Fincher, and Jennifer Miller.
+Most episodes are written by Philip Gelatt and are adaptations of short stories.

-The series is a re-imagining of Fincher and Miller's long in-development reboot of the 1981 animated science fiction film Heavy Metal, which was originally planned to follow the feature length format of the original film but one that could be better adapted for the new generation.
-The project however was in development hell for eleven years, until Netflix agreed to be the distributor of the project but instead of a film it would be released as a television series.
-The series premiered on March 15, 2019, with 18 episodes under 20 minutes long.
-In April 2020, ahead of the second-season premiere, Netflix renewed the series for an eight-episode third season.
-Season three was released on May 20, 2022, with nine episodes, one of which was a sequel to the season one short "Three Robots".
-In August 2022, the series was renewed for a fourth season.
+The series evolved from an attempt by Fincher and Miller to produce a feature-length movie reboot of Heavy Metal.
+The planned anthology film languished in development hell for eleven years due to difficulties with securing the rights to the title, as well as the lack of studios willing to fund the project.
+Eventually, Netflix became interested in the idea and agreed to distribute it as a television series.

-The show has received acclaim from critics, with praise for each episode's animation style, creativity, diverse storylines, and themes.
-The show has won several accolades from the Primetime Creative Arts Emmy Awards.
+The first season was released on March 15, 2019; the second on May 14, 2021; the third on May 20, 2022; and the fourth on May 15, 2025.
+The show has received positive reviews from critics who praise its voice acting, sound effects, and unique approach of using a variety of animation styles and genres.
+It won several accolades from the Primetime Creative Arts Emmy Awards.

 Premise

-The animated series consists of stand-alone episodes, all under 22 minutes long, and produced by different casts and crews, though some episodes may share certain crew members.
-The series title refers to each episode's thematic connection to the three aforementioned subjects, though not every episode contains all three elements.
+The animated series consists of a collection of short films, produced by different casts and crews, though some episodes have some overlap in certain crew members.
+The series title refers to each episode's thematic connection to one or more of the three titular subjects.

+Beyond the themes and genres, there are no story connections between the shorts with the exception of Season 1's "Three Robots", which has a sequel (Season 3's "Three Robots: Exit Strategies").